andrew/ultimate-awesome/README.md

 - [awesome-sui](https://github.com/sui-foundation/awesome-sui) - A curated list of Move code and resources. .
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
 - [Awesome-Monocular-Depth](https://github.com/choyingw/Awesome-Monocular-Depth) - A curated list of recent monocular depth estimation papers.
-- [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - [ACM CSUR] A curated list of papers on universal representation learning for time series.
 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges) - A curated list of Awesome Security Challenges.
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.